Alupa dynasty: Art and architecture

 This temple is one of the oldest temple of Alupa territory, built during 7th century CE.
 The architecture of the temple is in line with that of Sri Ananteshwara temple which is the oldest temple built by the Alupas.
 The architecture is unique and is an innovation of 7th century.
-The Havyaka Brahmins of Uttara Kannada were attracted during 7th century CE by the Alupas and were given Agraharas for imparting Vedic knowledge to the people of Alvakheda.
-The Alupas built many temples and allowed these Brahmins to take care of it.
+The Havyaka Brahmins of Uttara Kannada were attracted during 7th century CE by the Alupas and were given Agraharas in Alvakheda.
+The Alupas thought a Jain built many Hindu temples and allowed these Brahmins to take care of it.
 The legend says that there were hundreds of temples that every day there is a festival in one or other temple of the region.
 The temple of Vittla Panchalingeshwara is one of the oldest structure which was renovated by the later local dynasties such as Heggades.